 ATP funds the development of community-wide active transportation plans within, or for area-wide plans, encompassing disadvantaged communities.
-All Plan applications must demonstrate how the plan area qualifies within or encompassing disadvantaged communities.
+All Plan applications must demonstrate how the plan area is within or encompasses at least one disadvantaged community.

-A. Map of Project Boundaries, Access and Destination (0 points): Required
+A. Map of Project Boundaries, Access, and Destination (0 points): Required

-Provide a scaled map showing the boundaries of the proposed plan area, the geographic boundaries of the disadvantaged community, and disadvantaged community access point(s) and destinations that fall within the plan area.
+Provide a scaled map showing the boundaries of the proposed plan area, the geographic boundaries of the disadvantaged community, disadvantaged community access point(s), and destinations that fall within the plan area.